 Lorraine stood still for a moment, thinking.
 By rights she should call 9-1-1 to report a suspicious death and let them notify the appropriate precinct.
 But she had a working relationship with Detective First Grade Jane Templeton, a friend of her son, so she punched in her number, waited while the call went to voice mail, and left a message saying she’d been asked to investigate a body dumped in the back of Amity Meats.
 She gave the address and a few particulars.
 “Meet me here as soon as you can.”

 Frank’s face mottled.
 “I didn’t kill him, I swear.
 I don’t know who did or why they dragged the body into my back room.
 I want you to investigate.
 Please say you will.
 I’m at risk here, Lorraine, hanging out on the line to dry.”

 “At risk?
 You’ve got to tell me why.”

-Death of a Brooklyn Landlord, Lorraine McDuffy’s first book in her new mystery series is available for preorder here.
+Death of a Brooklyn Landlord, Lorraine McDuffy’s first book in her new mystery series is available on Amazon.